The Main Functions of a Mold Release Agent

 Many manufacturers rely on molds to produce mass quantities of similar glass, rubber, concrete, metal or plastic parts and components.
 One of the key elements of the mold manufacturing process is the use of mold release agents, which are chemical or physical substances that prevent materials from bonding to the surface of the mold.
 A mold release agent plays a comparable role to motor oil in an automobile engine by creating a protective barrier between the mold surface and the material.

 Mold release agents may be solvent- or water-based in composition.
 Solvent-based agents are the traditional formulation and contain various chemical compounds that generate the material-releasing process.
-Newer mold release technologies rely on the use of water-based agents, as they provide a safer, more environmentally friendly alternative.
+Newer mold release technologies rely on the use of water-based release agents, as they provide a safer, more environmentally friendly alternative.

 In addition to forming a protective barrier, mold release agents also perform the following functions.

 Impact Finish Characteristics

 In general, the mold release agent should not have any impact on the part other than enabling it to detach from the mold.
 However, the choice of release agent could alter the characteristics of the released part.
 For example, certain agents can produce a matte or glossy finish.
 Therefore, it is important to know the effect the agent will have on the type of mold release agent material you use prior to application.

 Decrease Production Times

 Mold release agents help manufacturers adhere to tight production schedules by increasing the flow rate of the materials during the molding process and lowering the overall molding cycle time.
 The increased production efficiency can also result in significant cost savings for the manufacturer.